tc39/proposal-temporal/docs/duration.md

 **Returns:** a floating-point number representing the number of desired units in the `Temporal.Duration`.

 Calculates the number of units of time that can fit in a particular `Temporal.Duration`.
-If the duration is not evenly divisible by the desired unit, then a fractional remainder will be included.
+If the duration IS NOT evenly divisible by the desired unit, then a fractional remainder will be present in the result.
-If not, then the result is an integer.
-In that case, the integer result will be the same unit value returned from `round()` when `smallestUnit` and `largestUnit` are identical.
+If the duration IS evenly divisible by the desired unit, then the integer result will be identical to `duration.round({ smallestUnit: unit, largestUnit: unit, relativeTo })[unit]`.

 Interpreting years, months, or weeks requires a reference point.
 Therefore, `unit` is `'years'`, `'months'`, or `'weeks'`, or the duration has nonzero 'years', 'months', or 'weeks', then the `relativeTo` option is required.